FaveDA/LITA-PROJECT-2/README.md

 **QUERIES USED FOR THE CUSTOMER DATA**

- - created a database, named it CUSTOMER
+ - created a database, named it LITA PROJECT
  - imported a flat file which is the clean csv format dataset
  - wrote my queries in line with the project questions asked
  - executed the queries as I wrote them.